Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 You have to drive to the coffee shop, order, pay, pick up your coffee, drink at the shop, or take it to go.

 Once you can brew at home, you will make a great coffee and impress your family and friends.

 What's in A Perfect Cup of Coffee?

-A great cup of homemade coffee is one that is in tune perfectly for your senses.
+A great cup of coffee is one that is tuned perfectly for your senses.

-It has great, complex flavors; you serve it fresh and at just the right temperature, it smells great, it is just right.
+It has great, complex flavors; it is fresh and served at just the right temperature, it smells great, it is just right.

 You know great coffee right away when you have it.

 - Quality coffee Beans